 The cost of government data breaches by year

-Using IBM’s yearly data on the cost per breached records, we’ve been able to estimate how much these breaches have cost government entities.
+Using IBM’s yearly data on the cost per breached records, we’ve estimated how much these breaches have cost government entities.

-From the start of 2014 to October 2022, we estimate data breaches have cost US government organizations over $26 billion.
+From the start of 2014 to mid-November 2023, we estimate data breaches have cost US government organizations nearly $30.4 billion.

-While this figure sounds relatively high for these 822 data breaches, the true costs are likely much higher.
-This is not just because of all of the other costs involved in a data breach (e.g. recovery costs and ransom payments) but because some figures are unavailable for the number of records involved in these breaches.
+While this figure sounds relatively high for these 1,283 data breaches, the true costs are likely much higher.
+This is largely due to the fact that some figures are unavailable for the number of records involved in these breaches.

-As the 2022 IBM study reveals, data breaches within organizations labeled “critical infrastructure,” e.g. the public sector, are often much higher.
-It found that the average cost of a data breach within this category was $4.82 million–$1 million more than organizations within non-critical infrastructure, e.g. services, hospitality, and entertainment.
+As the 2023 IBM study reveals, data breaches within organizations labeled “critical infrastructure,” e.g. the public sector, are often much higher.
+It found that the average cost of a data breach within this category was $5.04 million–(a 4.6 percent increase from 2022) and $1.26 million higher than organizations within non-critical infrastructure, e.g. services, hospitality, and entertainment.

 The top 5 biggest government data breaches (since 2014)